eBook, eAudiobooks and eMagazine FAQs

 Some publishers will not allow OverDrive to make their eBooks available for libraries to lend so you may notice some authors you are looking for are missing.
 However, this may change as publishers review their policies on library eBook lending.

-- A wide range of fiction titles for adults
+A range of fiction titles for adults and children.

 No, your eBook and eAudiobook loans will not count against the number of items you are able to take out from your local library.